apache/asterixdb/README.md

 ##Support/Contact

-If you have any questions, please feel free to ask on our mailing list, [dev@asterixdb.incubator.apache.org](mailto:dev@asterixdb.incubator.apache.org).
-Join the list by sending an email to [dev-subscribe@asterixdb.incubator.apache.org](mailto:dev-subscribe@asterixdb.incubator.apache.org)
+If you have any questions, please feel free to ask on our mailing list, [users@asterixdb.incubator.apache.org](mailto:users@asterixdb.incubator.apache.org).
+Join the list by sending an email to [users-subscribe@asterixdb.incubator.apache.org](mailto:users-subscribe@asterixdb.incubator.apache.org.
+If you are interested in the internals or developement of AsterixDB, also please feel free to subscribe to our developer mailing list, [dev@asterixdb.incubator.apache.org](mailto:dev@asterixdb.incubator.apache.org), by sending an email to [dev-subscribe@asterixdb.incubator.apache.org](mailto:dev-subscribe@asterixdb.incubator.apache.org).